Thoughtscript/x_team_tensorflow_js/README.md

 # Installation and Set Up

+Setup and installation instructions:

+### Linux

 In order to improve performance and better leverage parallel, asynchronous processes this example was rearchitected with most of the work put into the server.

-We know make heavy use of the great **npm** libraries:
+We now make heavy use of the great **npm** libraries:

 1. <a href="https://github.com/tensorflow/tfjs">**tfjs**</a>.
 2. <a href="https://github.com/tensorflow/tfjs-node">**tfjs-node**</a>.
 3. <a href="https://github.com/tensorflow/tfjs-node-gpu">**tfjs-node-gpu**</a>.

-But as a result of that, this example <a href="https://stackoverflow.com/questions/51004170/unable-to-npm-install-tensorflow-tfjs-node">requires using Linux</a> in order to achieve full functionality!
+And as a result of that, this example <a href="https://stackoverflow.com/questions/51004170/unable-to-npm-install-tensorflow-tfjs-node">requires using Linux</a> in order to achieve full functionality!

-On Windows, this can be accomplished using the new Linux Subsystem: see this great<a href="https://blogs.msdn.microsoft.com/commandline/2017/10/27/running-node-js-on-wsl-from-visual-studio-code/">article</a>.

-For NVM on Linux:
+**For NVM on Linux:**

 ```bash
 #!/usr/bin/env bash